Iamhere345/Fastr-Core/README.md

 # Fastr

+## Project Postmortem

+This project has been archived.
+It's codebase it hard to work with and has not been actively worked for 6 months.
+The most recent changes to Fastr are in the IMD repository, and a replacement for Fastr may come in the future.
+Fastr didn't really live up to it's goals – it certainly wasn't bloatware-free or lightweight, and it had horrible api for creating commands.
+Features like `*` and `+` were pretty broken and the whole architecture was flawed.
+It is not reccomended to use Fastr in new work.

 Fastr is a bloat ware free, lightweight, highly configurable roblox admin system designed to be easy to use.

 ## Links